louisenaud/pytorch_primal_dual/README.md

 - png: to save images
 - pillow: to manipulate images
-- matplotlib: to view grpahs and images
+- matplotlib: to view graphs and images

 This code heavily relies on PyTorch with CUDA backends.
 You can find the installer at:
     http://pytorch.org/